Chicago toughens ban on assault weapons amid violence

 The new laws also would increase punishment for possession of weapons, such as knives, near schools.

-Reporting by Renita Young; Editing by Greg McCune, Lisa Von Ahn, Jim Marshall and Bob Burgdorfer
+Reporting by Renita Young; Editing by Greg McCune, Lisa Von Ahn and Jim Marshall